uhh-lt/BlurbGenreCollection-HMC/README.md

 # BlurbGenreCollection_Classification: Multi-label text classification of writing genres using capsule networks

-This page contains the implementation of several neural architectures (CNN, LSTM, Capsule Network) designed for a multi-label text classification task with an underlying hierarchical structure.
+This page contains the implementation of several neural network architectures (CNN, LSTM, capsule network) designed for a multi-label text classification task with an underlying hierarchical structure.

 The neural networks take as an input a collection of lists of tokens of fixed length, that are referenced by their ID and, as well as a collection of label sets.
 In case a hierarchy is provided to the program, label correction methods can be applied to create consistent predictions in respect to  the underlying hierarchy.